Postgraduate credit

 Teaching and learning methods

 This course unit includes text provided by the tutors and required and additional reading of articles, policies and media publications.
-It includes reflective study tasks, and topic-based discussions hosted on Blackboard.
+It includes reflective study tasks, and topic-based discussions hosted on Canvas.
 There is an optional formative midterm task, and a final graded, written assignment.
 Facilitated seminars offer students the opportunity to discuss and debate topical issues.

 Material provided is diverse in nature, reflecting the wealth of information available.
 Peer-reviewed publications are highlighted, along with key publications and reports from international organisations (such as Intergovernmental Panel on Climate Change) in the context of both science and policy.
 Media articles and videos are also included to demonstrate the depth of interest and topicality of climate change.
 Students will be encouraged to research and explore independently.